veryacademy/Python-Beginner-PY001/003_If_Statements.md

 ### Extension - Username Matching

 Extending the password matching feature, only users who correctly enter the password and called by the name of zander should have access to the secret code!
-Extend the application to allow users to input their age and name as well as the password.
+Extend the application to allow users to input their name as well as the password.
 If usernames and passwords match correctly print out - you have access, if not, let the user know they can not enter.

 ### **Challenge 2 - Coin Levels**